Water Main Break Leaves Streets Flooded And People Trapped At Home In Grand Crossing, And Neighbors Say City Crews Didn't Take Action For Hours

 CHICAGO (CBS) — With the freezing temperatures in Chicago lately, a water main break is the last thing anyone wants to hear about.

-But one happened in the Grand Crossing neighborhood, and it has left a watery mess that has caused frustration and backup.READ MORE: Nurses In Chicago And Beyond To Hold Day Of Action, Call For Safe Staffing Levels And Protections Amid COVID-19 Surge
+But one happened in the Grand Crossing neighborhood, and it has left a watery mess that has caused frustration and backup.READ MORE: 3 Men Steal ATM From Convenience Store In Edgewater Beach

 As CBS 2’s Jermont Terry reported, the intersection of 83rd Street and Ingleside Avenue was left flooded Tuesday after days of below-freezing temperatures that are known to pose risks to water mains.
 Late Wednesday, residents on the block were without running water.